CodeCrux/codecrux.github.io/_posts/2024-08-09-ready-to-deploy-aiml-solutions.md

 ---
-title: 2024-08-09-Ready to deploy AIML solutions
+title: Ready to deploy AIML solutions
 description: "Here are use cases for various ready-to-deploy AI/ML solutions across industries.
 Each use case illustrates how these solutions can solve real-world problems or create value for businesses:"